daviswhitehead/shayr-app/src/redux/README.md

 - `status` _string_ ["pending", "accepted", "rejected"] -- The current friendship status.
 - `updatedAt` _timestamp_
 - `userIds` _Array\<string\>_ -- The list of userIds involved in a friendship object.
-- `isLoaded` _boolean_ -- Let's the app know when the user's friends are finished loading.
+- `isLoaded` _object_ -- Keys map to each `userId` who the app has pulled friendships for and the value is `true` when loaded.
+This is helpful to avoid extra frontend rendering.

 ## routing